Why are novel psychoactive substances challenging toxicologists?

 The last decade has seen a rapid and continuous growth of novel psychoactive substances (NPS), a range of drugs that have been designed to imitate the effects of established illicit drugs.
-Mainly sold over the Internet, it has created a challenge for doctors, toxicologists, and drug-testing laboratories.
+Mainly sold over the Internet, NPS have created a challenge for doctors, toxicologists, and drug testing laboratories.

 An uncontrolled proliferation